SpenceGuo/dbpedia-data-processing/README.md

  python=3.6.9 or higher

 # Steps
-<h2>Step 1</h2>
+<h2>Step 1: Get Valid Entities</h2>
 <br />
-Get valid entities: in this project, a valid entity must have at least a type and a category, which means that it should be in both 'categories file' and 'types file'(you have download before).
+In this project, a valid entity must have at least a type and a category, which means that it should be in both 'categories file' and 'types file'(you have download before).

 <h2>Step 2</h2>
 <br />